RumpleStiltzchen/FrenchPython/README.md

 `python French.py help`
 Check the example folder for a batch file that has the command if you still need help :)

+#Attention!
-Attention! you have to start your french program on the second line opposed to the first line
+You have to start your french program on the second line opposed to the first line